jdombrowski-mitre/dioptra/docs/source/user-guide/generics-plugin-system.rst

            └── tf_keras_model.py

 In the file layout shown above, the implementation from the previous section is saved to the file ``src/fit_estimator_tf_keras/tf_keras_model.py``.
-Knowing this, we add the following to our `setup.cfg` file to register the implementation to the advertised plugin entry point for the :py:class:`~dioptra.sdk.generics.fit_estimator` generic,
+Knowing this, we add the following to our `setup.cfg` file to register the implementation to the advertised plugin entry point for the :py:class:`~dioptra.sdk.generics.fit_estimator` generic:

 .. code-block:: ini